ericboehs/z2g/README.md

 ## Usage

-Set the variables from .env.example with your desired values.
+Set the variables from .env.local.example with your desired values.
 Issues in the column map will be synced over accordingly.

 ## Running via GitHub Actions